Read time 9 minutes

 There can be several reasons to move File Server to SharePoint, and the top ones are mentioned below-

-• Anytime & anywhere availability: The biggest reason users switch to SharePoint is that it is available in cloud deployment, allowing users to access their data from any remote location and any device, including mobile phones.
+• Anytime & anywhere availability: The most significant reason users switch to SharePoint is that it is available in cloud deployment, allowing users to access their data from any remote location and any device, including mobile phones.

 • The Check-in and Check-out feature: The Check-in and Check-out functionality enables users to monitor document edits and ensures that they receive the most up-to-date version of the document once all edits have been completed.